cyberguru02/Splunk-Boss-of-the-SOC/README.md

 ![image](https://github.com/user-attachments/assets/01c91a09-f964-40c0-a9fb-6469219e71d5)

-**Fortigate Firewall 'fortigate_utm' detected SQL attempt from the attacker's IP 40.80.148.42.
+**Question 15: Fortigate Firewall 'fortigate_utm' detected SQL attempt from the attacker's IP 40.80.148.42.
 What is the name of the rule that was triggered during the SQL Injection attempt?**

 By searching up the query: index=botsv1 src=40.80.148.42 sourcetype=suricata